DASISH/dwan-documentation/specification.md

 Class *Annotation* is the core of the model.
 The relations *Annotation - Target*, *Target - Source*, *Target - Cached Representation* closely follow the emerging [Open Annotations (OA) standard](http://www.openannotation.org/).
 An annotation, i.e. an inhabitant of the class *Annotation*, is a structure that contains necessary information about user's annotation.
 In particular it contains the annotation's identifier, the reference to the owner and the time of creation.
 An owner is either the user (or more generally, a principal) who has created the annotation or a user (principal) to whom the ownership has been assigned.
 A principal is ether a user or a group of users.
 Creating user's groups is the matter of the future work.

 Besides the owner, an annotation has *readers* and *writers*.
 As one can expect, a reader is a user that can read the annotation, and a writer can also add changes to it.
-Thus, a registered user can be related to an annotation by means of one of three access modes (*owner*, *reader*, *writer*), or do not have an access to the annotation at all.
+Thus, a registered user can be related to an annotation by means of one of two access modes (*reader*, *writer*), or do not have an access to the annotation at all.

-An annotation can have one ore more *target*s.
-A target (i.e. an inhabitant of the "Target" class) contains the reference to the web-document (a *source*) and the precise description of the document's fragment which is actually annotated.
+An annotation can have one ore more *targets*.
+A target (i.e. an inhabitant of the "Target" class) contains the reference to the web-document (a _source_) and the precise description of the document's fragment which is actually annotated.
 Moreover, a target may refer to one or more cached representations of the relevant parts of the source with the precise descriptions of the annotated fragments for each representation.

 Semantics of an annotation is given in its body.
 In the implementation a body can be an arbitrary text or an xml text.
 In both cases a precise mime-type must be given by a client.
 For instance, a body can be a plain text which describes a relation (like contradiction) between two fragments of some web-document.
 In this case the body should contain references to the targets that represent these two fragments.